Eating for two: helping pregnant and nursing mothers in Vietnam plan nutritious meals

 Reading Time: 4minutes

-Rural women in developing countries face extra hurdles to accessing knowledge and resources to ensure they and their babies are properly nourished.
-This has long been an issue in Vietnam, a country with one of the largest rural populations in the world: 61 million people, or about 63% of the total population.
-In recent years the Vietnamese government has made it a top priority to improve mother-child nutrition.
-Last year, Ajinomoto Vietnam Co., Ltd. (AVN) co-operated with Vietnam’s Ministry of Health, local authorities, medical professionals, and nutritionists to provide pregnant women and caregivers of children under five with the skills, knowledge, and resources to create menus that meet government nutrition standards and to monitor their family’s health and nutrition.
+In recent years the Vietnamese government has made it a top priority to improve mother-child nutrition in both rural and urban areas.
+In 2020, Ajinomoto Vietnam Co., Ltd. (AVN) cooperated with Vietnam’s Ministry of Health to provide pregnant women, breastfeeding mothers and caregivers of children under five, as well as health and nutrition experts and local officials, with the skills, knowledge, and resources to create menus that meet government nutrition standards and to monitor their family’s health and nutrition.

 With its booming industrial and tourism sectors, Vietnam has a lot going for it, including high internet penetration and digital literacy.
 As of 2022, nearly three-quarters of adults had smartphones and used social media, putting the country on a par with China and ahead of wealthier countries like Japan.
 AVN decided to leverage the power of digital technology to improve nutrition.
 It developed a mobile-friendly website called the Mother and Children Project that features a nutritionally-balanced menu bank of over 1,300 dishes for mothers and 700 dishes for children.

 Website users can select pre-designed menus tailored to their personal dietary requirements or build their own nutritionally balanced menus by flexibly changing ingredients and dishes to fit their budget and taste preference.
 It also offers users dietary information and advice, smart tools to monitor their health status and child’s growth, plus articles and videos on culinary culture, nutrition and health care, and food science.
 They can even register for online or in-person cooking classes.